-- Meaningful collaboration – leveraging partners’ capabilities to create something more than the sum of its parts
+- Meaningful collaboration – leveraging partners’ capabilities to create something more than the sum of its parts;

 - Data mobilization of underused or misused data – especially mobilizing CGIAR data

 Finalists of this pre-assessment will be notified and invited to present their proposals to a panel of judges and their peers at the Platform for Big Data in Agriculture Convention in Nairobi, Kenya from October 3-5, 2018.
-The judging panel will be comprised of leading industry experts from public, private, and non-profit sectors.
+The judging panel will be comprised of leading sector experts from public, private, and non-profit sectors.

-Our Inspire Challenges are about ensuring information = impact
+Our Inspire Challenges are about ensuring

 Inspire Challenges are about solving big problems using next-generation ideas.
 We’re looking for bold, novel ideas that leverage the expansion of big data and digital technologies to unlock new scientific discoveries or enhance the agriculture development enterprise.

 We want innovative ideas with promising potential for social impact that use open data to solve development problems faster, cheaper and with greater efficiency.